 The Bank's securities portfolio includes debt and equity securities.
 The Bank's marketable common equity securities are not viewed as a source of liquidity and are managed to produce superior returns on capital over a longer time horizon.
 The Bank's process is focused on identifying businesses with strong returns on capital, owner-oriented management teams, good reinvestment opportunities or capital discipline, and reasonable valuations.
 The portfolio is concentrated in a relatively small number of investments in the financial services and technology areas.
 The equity securities portfolio also includes an investment in the CRA Fund, a mutual fund which invests in securities which qualify under the CRA securities test.
-At December 31, 2022 and 2021, the Bank's securities portfolio of \$66.7 million and \$92.0 million, represented 2% and 3% of total assets, respectively.
+At both December 31, 2023 and 2022, the Bank's securities portfolio of \$83.3 million and \$66.7 million, respectively, represented 2% of total assets.

-At December 31, 2022, equity securities included a \$8.2 million investment in the CRA Fund and \$55.0 million in marketable common equity securities.
-These equity investments accounted for approximately 95% of the investment portfolio at December 31,
+At December 31, 2023, equity securities included a \$8.9 million investment in the CRA Fund and \$70.9 million in marketable common equity securities.
+These equity investments accounted for approximately 96% of the investment portfolio at December 31, 2023.

-At December 31, 2022, the Bank held a \$3.5 million investment in the subordinated debt issued by a bank holding company in which the Bank also maintains an equity investment.
-The notes have a 3.75% five year fixed to floating rate, mature in 2031, and are callable quarterly at the option of the issuer after the fifth year anniversary.
+At December 31, 2023, the Bank held a \$3.5 million investment in the subordinated debt issued by the National Capital Bancorp Inc., a Washington, D.C.-based bank holding company which the Bank also maintains an equity investment.
+The notes have a 3.75% five year fixed to floating rate, mature in 2031, and are callable quarterly at the option of the issuer after the fifth year anniversary in 2026.
 This investment is included in securities held to maturity on the Consolidated Balance Sheet.